Mitral Valve Replacement: Minimally Invasive

 Both mitral stenosis and mitral regurgitation can result from general aging of the

 valve.
 Other causes of mitral valve disease include:

 What are the risks of a minimally invasive mitral valve replacement?

 with any procedure.
-Your particular risks will vary based on your overall health,
+Your own risks will vary based on your overall health, age, and

-Irregular heart rhythms, possibly requiring a permanent pacemaker
+Irregular heart rhythms, possibly requiring a lifelong (permanent) pacemaker

 Blood clots leading to stroke or heart attack

 Complications from anesthesia